All Episodes

 But remember, nothing that happens with the Clintons is coincidence.

-Trumpet fanfare, it means that an update is coming.
+It means that an update is coming.

-When they got, they went to the Energy Department building in Washington, and they staged a die-in on the front steps.
+And what they did when they finished their great peace march, great global walk peace, whatever it was, when they got, they went to the Energy Department building in Washington and they staged a die-in on the front steps.

-And by that I mean they simulated what would happen at the very moment of a nuclear blast being detonated.
+And by that, I mean they simulated what would happen at the very moment of a nuclear blast being detonated.

-They even had red paint to simulate blood and so it caused a whole big mess there.
+They even had red paint to simulate blood, and so it caused a whole big mess there.

 This is a great example here of how the left just keeps repeating its playbook.

-A week of events meant to crank up a national demonstration against the war in Iraq, is set to begin Saturday with a 1,000-person die-in at the U.S. Capitol, led by former American troops and accompanied by taps and a mock 21 gun salute.
+A week of events meant to crank up a national demonstration against the war in Iraq is set to begin Saturday with a 1,000-person die-in at the U.S. Capitol led by former American troops and accompanied by taps and a mock 21-gun salute.

 And guess who is going to be there?